neurodatascience/ohbm_2023_pubget/pubget.md

 ## Intro

 With thousands of publications each year, the neuroimaging literature is a rich but challenging resource.
-To exploit it fully, (semi-)automated approaches for indexing, aggregating and summarizing articles are necessary.
+To exploit it fully, systematic or (semi-)automated approaches for indexing, aggregating and summarizing articles are necessary.
 Examples include large-scale meta-analyses (NeuroSynth, NeuroQuery), topic modelling, and more.

 An important challenge to text-mining projects is the construction of an appropriate dataset.
-One must download many articles and extract the relevant text, metadata and possibly stereotactic coordinates.
+One must (automatically) download many articles and extract the relevant text, metadata and often the stereotactic coordinates.
 Due to this difficulty, most projects rely on NeuroSynth or NeuroQuery data.
-This drastically limits possibilities: the text itself is not available (only text-frequency features), missing articles cannot be added, etc.
+This drastically limits possibilities: the text itself is not available (only text-frequency features), recent or missing articles cannot be added, etc.

 Here we introduce interoperable tools that help collecting and labelling text: